Home > Apparel

 The drop seat design on the Airblaster Sassy Hot Bib is super functional; (photo/Eric Phillips)

-Consider Activity and Usage
+Consider Activity & Usage

-Chances are, if you’re looking for a pair of snow bibs to wear for a specific winter sport such as backcountry skiing or splitboarding, alpine skiing, or snowboarding, they’ll each have slightly different design features, fit, and style that make those bibs more comfortable and functional for the day’s winter activity.
+Chances are, if you’re looking for a pair of snow bibs to wear for a specific winter sport such as backcountry skiing or splitboarding, alpine skiing, or snowboarding, they’ll each have slightly different design details, fit, and style that make those bibs more comfortable and functional for the day’s winter activity.

-That being said, many ski bibs do work for other winter activities such as sledding, shoveling, snowmobiling, snowshoeing, winter hiking, dog walking, building snow caves, snowball fights, and pow surfing.
+That being said, many ski bibs work for other winter activities such as sledding, shoveling, snowmobiling, snowshoeing, winter hiking, dog walking, building snow caves, snowball fights, and pow surfing.

 As you narrow down your top activity, consider the average temperature, conditions, and your personal body heat.
 Do the temperatures hover at 0 degrees or up towards 30 degrees, and is there often windchill?
 Do you expect dry or wet snow?
 Will you be consistently moving, or do you anticipate being sedentary such as on the ski lift or while watching the kids play in the snow outside?
 And do you generally tend to run hot or cold?